 Let's take a look at a solo.
 For this solo, I will use the modes above and try to tie them together musically using motivic ideas.
 For both B sections, I played in a Bebop style.
 Playing in this style is discussed in my book and will also be covered in another Improv lesson soon to come.
 You can find the melody to this song in numerous fake books and on the web.

-If you liked this lesson, why not download the "Jazz Guitar Elements" free sample iBook.
-It's 35 pages and has enough to get you started.
+If you liked this lesson, why not download one of the "Jazz Guitar Elements" free samples.
+Available for iBooks or in PDF format with mp3 audio tracks.
+There's enough information to get you started.